ABC Organic Gardener Magazine latest issue magazine cover.

 Story by

-There's more than one basil for your kitchen garden, writes PENNY WOODWARD.
+There's more than one basil for your kitchen garden.
+Why not branch out and try a few different kinds?

 Sweet basil (Ocimum basilicum) is the common culinary herb known to most but there is much more to the world of basil than this one aromatic herb.
 There are dozens of different cultivars – annual and perennial – with varying leaf sizes and colours and diverse flavours that can be used for cooking, medicinal purposes and repelling pests.